If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 I had to sit down and really think through what I wanted her arc to be.
 It's two very different processes, but I think they're both really interesting, and sometimes, honestly, it's kind of nice to have a brand-new character because there's no preconceived notions of who they are.
 I could do anything I want with them.

-Would you say that it was after Twisted Hate is when you had the idea to want to pursue more of his story?
+Was it after Twisted Hate when you had the idea to want to pursue more of his story?

 I was mostly focused on Kings of Sin, but in the very back of my mind, I already had kind of like the seeds for the Gods of the Game series turning, and so it had a long incubation period, but I'm excited for it to finally be out in the world.